simply-nicky/cbclib/docs/reference/data_proc_ref.rst

 The following classes are central to the processing of CBC datasets:

-* :class:`cbclib.CrystData` is the main detector data container, which provides an interface for the preprocessing of sets of measured CBD patterns.
+* **CrystData** : :class:`cbclib.CrystData` is the main detector data container, which provides an interface for the preprocessing of sets of measured CBD patterns.
 It also provides a method to return a streak detector.
-* :class:`cbclib.LSDetector` is a streak detector, based on the Line Segment Detection [LSD]_ algorithm.
+* **LSDetector** : :class:`cbclib.LSDetector` is a streak detector, based on the Line Segment Detection [LSD]_ algorithm.
 The detector class provides an interface to perform the LSD detection and to create a normalised and sparse CBD pattern image.
-  The results are then can be exported as a CBC table (:class:`cbclib.CBCTable`) used for indexing and sample refinement.
+  The results are then can be exported as a CBC table (:class:`cbclib.CBCTable`) used for the setup and lattice refinement.
+* **ModelDetector** : After the corect experimental geometry and sample lattice are obtained, one can detect the diffraction streaks by using the forward modelling of CBC patterns with :class:`cbclib.ModelDetector`.
+The forward modelling also asigns the Miller indices to the detected diffraction streaks.
+The results are then can be exported as a CBC table (:class:`cbclib.CBCTable`) used for CBC intensity scaling.

 :class:`CrystData <cbclib.CrystData>`
 -------------------------------------